-Wanna hear a funny story about my unpredictable, funny desert trip?
-I joined an overnight desert trip from Marrakesh and it was a memorable experience.
+My first desert trip is to date one of my funniest and most cherished travel stories.
+I joined an overnight desert trip from Marrakesh and it was memorable.
 I’ll share details and tips at the end too.

 This page contains affiliate links.
 If you buy through these links I may receive a small commission, at no additional cost to you.
 I only recommend products or services I tried and/or find useful and reliable.